-These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101) and in accordance with The Banking Supervision (Bailiwick of Guernsey) Law, 2020, The Banking Supervision (Accounts, Disclosure and Reporting) Rules and Guidance, 2021 and The Licences (Conduct of Business) Rules 2021.
+These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101) and in accordance with the Companies (Guernsey) Law, 2008, The Banking Supervision (Bailiwick of Guernsey) Law, 2020 and The Protection of Investors (Bailiwick of Guernsey) Law, 2020.

 The Company is a wholly owned subsidiary company and the consolidated financial statements of Investec Bank PLC ("the Group") in which the Company is included are publicly available.
-Further details can be found in Note 39.
+Further details can be found in Note 40.